udacity/ud867/FinalProject/README.md

 ### Optional Components

-To receive “exceeds specifications”, your app must fully implement all of the following items.
+To receive "exceeds specifications", your app must fully implement all of the following items.

 * The free app variant displays interstitial ads between the main activity and the joke-displaying activity.
 * The app displays a loading indicator while the joke is being fetched from the server.
-* The root build.gradle file contains a task that will start up the GCE dev server, run all Android tests, then shutdown the dev server.
+* The root build.gradle file contains a task that will start up the GCE development server, run all Android tests, then shutdown the development server.